Has your teenager ever asked about going to therapy? You’ll be surprised how many teens I see that say “I’ve been wanting to do this for a while”.

 4. to deal with family issues or conflict

-It provides a neutral environment for teens to express concerns, improving family relationships by fostering understanding and healthy communication.
+It provides a neutral environment for teens to express concerns, improving family relationships by fostering understanding and healthy communication (Branje, 2018).
 Intense emotions can often arise when conflict arises, often leading to irritability or anger between parents and teenages.
 This friction in the relationship is a normal part of navigating interdependence.
 Therapy can help families heal ruptures by learning strategies to de-escalate conflict when disagreements arise.
 Learning how to repair after conflict is another important skill we can address in therapy for both adults and teens alike.

 5. struggles with identity and self-worth

-It helps them explore who they are in a supportive setting.
+Identity exploration is a core developmental task during adolescence (Meeus, 2020).
+Therapy helps them explore who they are in a supportive setting.
 A therapist can guide them in building confidence, self-acceptance, and a positive sense of identity, which are crucial for navigating adolescence and building a strong foundation for the future.
 A positive self concept can lead to improved self-worth, more secure relationships and better coping skills during more challenging times.

 6. dealing with relationships